hadron43/pgn-manager/README.md

 - `getLastMove()`: Get the last move of the game
 - `getMoveFen(moveOrMoveId: Move | number)`: Get FEN position after move
 - `getParentRav(moveOrMoveId: Move | number)`: Get parent variation for move
+- `getChessJSInstance(moveOrMoveId: Move | number)`: Get or create a ChessJS instance for the position after the specified move

 ## Examples 🎯